CGAL/cgal-paraview-plugins/README.md

 ### Building Paraview from Sources

 First, obtain Paraview's sources from [the official repository](https://gitlab.kitware.com/paraview/paraview).
 You can either directly download the release 5.6, or clone the repository and check out the tag `5.6`.
-For safety and stability, we recommend using a `release` version.
 Note that if you chose to clone the repository, you will also need to update the submodules.
 To do so, go to the source directory, and run:

 ```
 git submodule update --init --recursive